sysaulab/softrng/README.md

 If you are using Windows, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-Dieharder on macOS require to have libtool installed.
-You can install it using "[brew](https://brew.sh) install libtool".
-If you install dieharder after completing the installation of softrng, you can run "softrng refresh" (as root) to create add the missing shortcuts.
+Dieharder build requires libtool.
+You can install it with "[brew](https://brew.sh) install libtool".
+If you install dieharder after completing this installation, run "softrng install" (as root) to create the missing shortcuts.

 1. Open a terminal.
 1. Go to the folder containing this note.